Misclassified Canon Lens TagInfo

 Yes, the type in TagInfo is redundant in the case of binary makernote constructs without type info, like canonFiCfg.
 For consistency, it has to correspond to the configuration in tiffimage.cpp.

-#6 Updated by Luca Fascione over 2 years ago
+Updated by Luca Fascione about 5 years ago

 thanks for the explanation, I will review my proposal patch accordingly (and while I'm at it, also recode r2962 in the same way).

 As much as I understand it won't be the most elegant thing in the world, what do you think about the idea of adding a piece of code somewhere that verifies the two definitions agree?
 Potentially conditioned to some flag, be that runtime or a pre-processor define of some kind.
 You know, just so that on the one side one could run a test and check it's all consistent, and on the other side, it'd be a very useful breadcrumb for somebody else trying to find their way around the code, to see a couple lines of code saying "this is what the tiff parser thinks, this is what the TagInfo layer thinks, they ought to agree".

-#7 Updated by Andreas Huggel over 2 years ago
+Updated by Andreas Huggel about 5 years ago

 An automatic way to verify that the types in the tag definitions of the TIFF parser and corresponding TagInfo types match would be a welcome check; it's not straightforward to check manually.
 Personally, I'd prefer it to be completely outside of the library code (e.g., a test script or program), as this is not something we need to ship to every exiv2 library user.
 And I suspect it will take more than a couple of lines of code. ;)